PerturbativeTriples

 7. Theory

 The implemented expressions of (T) correspond to those from Ref.
 (Raghavachari et al. 1989).
 For more details see Ref.
 (Bartlett and Musiał 2007) and references therin.
+The implemented expressions of (cT) correspond to those from Ref.
+(Masios et al. 2023).

 8. Reference implementation